Clonorchis sinensis: Description

-Lifecycle
+Life cycle

 Production of eggs

 The eggs of a C. sinensis are released through the biliary tract, and excreted out along with the faeces.
 The eggs are embryonated and contain the larvae called miracidia.
-Unlike most other flukes in which the miracidia undergo development and swim in water to infect suitable host, the eggs of C. sinensis are simply deposited in water.
+Unlike most other flukes in which the miracidia undergo development and swim in water to infect suitable hosts, the eggs of C. sinensis are simply deposited in water.
 The eggs are then eaten by snails.

 First intermediate host

 Freshwater snail Parafossarulus manchouricus often serves as a first intermediate host for C. sinensis in China, Japan, Korea, and Russia.
-Other snail hosts include Alocinma longicornis Bithynia longicornis, Bithynia fuchsiana, Bithynia misella, Parafossarulus anomalospiralis, Melanoides tuberculata, Semisulcospira cancellata, Koreoleptoxis amurensis, Semisulcospira libertina, and Assiminea lutea in China; and Melanoides tuberculata in Vietnam.
+Other snail hosts include Alocinma longicornis, Bithynia longicornis, Bithynia fuchsiana, Bithynia misella, Parafossarulus anomalospiralis, Melanoides tuberculata, Semisulcospira cancellata, Koreoleptoxis amurensis, Semisulcospira libertina, and Assiminea lutea in China; and Melanoides tuberculata in Vietnam.

 Once inside of the snail body, the embryonic membrane is dissolved by the snail's digestive enzymes, so the miracidium hatches from the egg.
 The ciliated miracidium can move about, penetrating the intestine, and enters the haemocoel and digestive gland.
 Here, it undergoes metamorphosis into a sporocyst.
 The sporocyst gives rise to small larvae called rediae.
 The rediae burst out from the sporocyst to become the next-stage larvae called cercaria.
 This system of asexual reproduction allows for an exponential multiplication of cercaria individuals from one miracidium.
 This aids the fluke in reproduction, because it enables the miracidium to capitalize on one-chance occasion of passively being eaten by a snail before the egg dies.
 The mature cercariae bore out of the snail body into the freshwater environment.
 However, they are nonfeeding and must find a fish host within 2–3 days, otherwise they die.

 The cercariae of C. sinensis are different from those of other flukes in that they do not swim.
 Instead, they initially hang upside down in the water, and then sink to the bottom.
 They rise to the water surface to resume their initial position, and the movement is repeated again.
 They attack fish when they feel any disturbance.

 Second intermediate host

-When they detect fish, they attach themselves on the scales using their suckers.
+When they detect fish, the cercariae attach themselves on the scales using their suckers.
 Boring their way into the fish's body, they penetrate into the fish muscle within 6 to 13 minutes.
 Within an hour of penetration, they develop hard coverings called cysts and become metacercariae.
 This protective cyst is useful when the fish muscle is consumed.
 The metacercariae gradually develop and become infective to their next hosts after 3 to 4 weeks.